intermine/bluegenes/docs/building.md

 - You might have to install [additional cypress dependencies](https://docs.cypress.io/guides/guides/continuous-integration.html#Dependencies) to be able to run Cypress.
 - The integration tests are designed to be run against [Biotestmine](https://github.com/intermine/biotestmine).
 The easiest way to achieve this is by using [intermine_boot](https://github.com/intermine/intermine_boot) to start one locally.

-Start BlueGenes by using the following command, (update the address if your biotestmine runs on a different machine or port) to ensure that BlueGenes connects to the Biotestmine instance.
+Start BlueGenes connected to your local Biotestmine by using the command below.
+If your local Biotestmine runs on a different address than http://localhost:9999/biotestmine, you can specify it with the `BLUEGENES_DEFAULT_SERVICE_ROOT` envvar.

-    BLUEGENES_DEFAULT_SERVICE_ROOT="http://localhost:9999/biotestmine" lein prod
+    lein biotestmine

 Run all the Cypress tests: